 Simply put, I build high-performance muscle mass on athletes.
-I don't care if you're a bodybuilder who needs to bring up his back, a hockey player wanting more power on his slap-shot, or an MMA fighter wanting to go up a weight class, the fundamental goal is always the same...
+I don't care if you're a CrossFit competitor wanting more snap on his cleans, a bodybuilder who needs to bring up his back, a hockey player wanting more power on his slap-shot, or an MMA fighter wanting to go up a weight class, the fundamental goal is always the same:

-Build muscle mass and maximize explosive work capacity – as fast as humanly possible.
+Build muscle, maximize explosiveness, and increase capacity for heavy lifting — as fast as humanly possible.

 Sometimes I only have just a few weeks to get the job done.
-So, how do I compress 18 workouts, for example, in just 6 days – without killing the athlete?
+So, for example, how do I compress 18 workouts in just 6 days — without killing the athlete?